THE UNITED STATES AND THE HONG KONG SPECIAL ADMINISTRATIVE REGION

 HONG KONG RESPECTS INTELLECTUAL PROPERTY RIGHTS

-- Hong Kong has an established legal framework for the protection of intellectual property (IP) rights including patents, trade marks, copyright and registered designs.
+- Hong Kong has an established legal framework for the protection and registration of intellectual property (IP) rights including patents, trade marks, copyright and registered designs.
 We update our IP laws from time to time to meet our prevailing economic needs.
-In June 2016, the Legislative Council passed the Patents (Amendment) Bill 2015 which is a major step to reform our local patent system with a view to launching it in 2019 the earliest.
+We are reforming our local patent system with a view to launching it in 2019 the earliest.
 We are also preparing for the implementation of the Madrid Protocol concerning international registration of marks in 2019.

 FACT 7 :